zammad/zammad-admin-documentation/channels/email/email-headers.rst

 ---------------
 .. note:: **🚧 Self Hosted only 🚧**

-   Below settings are only available to self hosted users.
+   The settings below are only available to self hosted users.

 .. danger::
    ⚠️ As stated above, this is dangerous and can lead to unexpected behavior in the communication with external parties.
-Only follow the instructions below, if you know what you are doing.
+Only follow the instructions below if you know what you are doing.

 Setting a channel to ``trusted`` can ony be done via